arthurlormeauwall/Atl/README.md

 ## How to use ATL

 You have to create at least one module and one test class to be able to add a unit test.

-Modules and test classes are only containers that give you a way to run only certain tests.
-It also lets you separate modules in different projects so you can re compile only the tests you're working on.
+Module lets you separate them in different libs so you can re compile only the tests you're working on.

 ### Construct the test tree (module and test classes)